Salt Pan Creek thru to Sutherland

 Commuters and more may want to head to Revesby Station

 I have established a good alternative track from Alfords Point Rd to Revesby Station.
-This is good for two reasons, Revesby is an express station on the Glenfield line and there its a little bit closer than Riverwood.
+This is good for two reasons, Revesby is an express station on the Glenfield line and its a little bit closer than Riverwood.
 There are some steep streets in the area so study the map carefully.
+One reader said the streets of Padstow can get busy during school times.

 Also on the map is a quick detour to the lookout in Padstow Heights overlooking Salt Pan Creek and the Georges River.
 Its off the Berkely Trail on a bush track that requires walking the bike.
 Not too far.